Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/mcan/mcan_normal_operation_interrupt/readme.md

 ## Description

 This application transmits and receives CAN messages on the CAN bus.
-To run this application, an evaluation board and [Microchip CAN Bus Analyzer](http://www.microchip.com/Developmenttools/ProductDetails/APGDT002) is required .
-They act as different nodes on the CAN bus.
-While running the application, user can send and receive CAN messages between the board and the analyzer.
+To run this application, two evaluation boards of same type are required.
+These boards acts as different nodes on the CAN bus.
+Same application is programmed onto both the boards.
+Boards are connected to PC via UART.
+While running the application, user can send and receive CAN messages between the boards using UART console applications running on the PC.

 ## Downloading and building the application